In a word: yes!

-In 2009, HubSpot, a producer of Internet marketing software, conducted a study of 1,531 of their customers.
+In 2009, more about cheap HubSpot, a producer of Internet marketing software, conducted a study of 1,531 of their customers.
 The study showed that the customers that blogged were receiving 55% more Web site visitors than those who did not.

 2. Blogging increases the number of inbound links